AndreasErikLundmark/HTML-scan/README.md

 URL: ```http://104.154.157.26/```

-see package.json, add secrets for gcp project and project ids
+add secrets for gcp project and project ids

-Scripts to build and deploy:
+Scripts to build and deploy ( see full bash in package.json ):
 ```
 #npm run docker:clean
 #npm run docker:build